 Yep, we said it.
 No no, not those legs!
 Your furniture legs.
 You can help the visual aspect of any room feel larger and more open just by using furniture with exposed legs.
 It’s one of those sight-to-brain tricks that make us sense something different.
 When vision is interrupted by a frumpy couch with a skirt hiding its legs in a small room, we feel cut off.
 Expose those legs and contribute to the openness of the room.

 Maximize storage space by finding furniture that serves more than one purpose.
 TV stands with cabinets or drawers that both store DVDs and hide ugly electronics and cords is a great way to save a little space.
 Also, ottomans or coffee tables with storage function with more than one purpose.
 That way you can do away with the other stuff.
 Learn how space-saving, multi-functional types of furniture can help you get the most out of your space by reading this quick post.

 Who says you need expensive paintings to clutter your walls?
 Instead, use some natural light.
 It creates an open and positive vibe in your room and keeps things nice and simple.
 Plus, it varies depending on the time of day to keep things interesting.

 Need more privacy?
 Instead of erecting a wall or losing space, put up some simple curtains to help make the most of your small space.
 They’re removable and light, which will give you the advantage to using your space wisely.

 You may also like : 12 Cheap And Easy DIYs That Will Vastly Improve Your Home

-That’s it for this guide, be sure to like this post and share it with friends before you leave!
-Last, feel free to leave a comment below!
+We hope that these 20 small space ideas will help you when you decorate houses.
+Then, feel free to leave a comment below!
 And as always, press share button before you read another random post on your right side.
-Thanks for reading.